gatsbyjs/gatsby/docs/contributing/code-contributions.md

 ## Feedback

-At any point during the contributing process the Gatsby team would love to help!
+At any point during the contributing process, the Gatsby team would love to help!
 For help with a specific problem you can [open an issue on GitHub](/contributing/how-to-file-an-issue/).
 Or drop in to [our Discord server](https://gatsby.dev/discord) for general community discussion and support.